 Putting it to use

-The MSU attack just didn’t produce kills at a high enough rate last season.
-The table above lets us identify the specific areas where improvement is needed.
-The right side is near the top of the list.
-We will likely continue to struggle if we can’t get at least to a Kill % comparable to that of our OHs.
+The MSU attack just didn’t produce kills at a high enough rate.
+The table above let us identify the specific areas where improvement was needed.
+The right side was near the top of the list.

-The second big thing is the middle attack.
-The error rates for Slides and Shoots were too high, which is likely a combination of poor attacking and poor sets.
+The second big thing was the middle attack.
+The error rates for Slides and Shoots were too high, which was likely a combination of poor attacking and poor sets.
 The error rate for 1s was more reasonable, but the Kill % was relatively low.
-That should be north of 40% for a team like ours.
+That should have been north of 40% for a team like ours.

 Address those two parts of our game, while keeping our OHs performing at about the same level, and we would be a very competitive team in our conference.